I don’t work a crazy amount of hours today but, I needed to put in that much effort to get it going, just like in any other business.

 If you work for yourself online, you’ll be able to more easily travel to amazing locations whenever you want.

-During that time, I’ve traveled to and worked from Mexico , Canada, Prague, Vienna, Budapest, and Japan.
-I’ll also be relocating to the Philippines as soon as possible, so I can go full time even sooner than if I stayed in the USA.
+During that time, he’ve traveled to and worked from Mexico , Canada, Prague, Vienna, Budapest, and Japan.
+Also be relocating to the Philippines as soon as possible, so he can go full time even sooner than if I stayed in the USA.